Moneybagg Yo: Feud with Stupid Duke

 In 2020, Moneybagg Yo was involved in a public feud with rapper Stupid Duke.
-The origins of the feud can be traced back to around 2010, in which there was an altercation in the parking lot outside the Level II nightclub in Memphis, Tennessee that left six people shot.
+The origins of the feud can be traced back to around 2010, in which there was an altercation in the parking lot outside the Level II nightclub in Memphis, Tennessee, that left six people shot.
 Among those accused of being involved in the altercation were Yo Gotti and Lance Taylor, also known as OG Boo Dirty, a rival of Yo Gotti and a member of Moneybagg's former crew "Young Mob" with a criminal history including arson and two attempted second degree murder charges.
 Court affidavits suggest that Lance Taylor was the triggerman.

-On April 9, 2020, rapper Stupid Duke claimed in an interview that Moneybagg Yo was working with the police, or "opps," and had turned his back on the streets and his former crew, Young Mob.
-Receipts even popped up confirming that Moneybagg Yo was indeed a member of Young Mob.
-Prior to this, it was not widely known that Moneybagg Yo had any connections to Young Mob or any involvement in criminal activity.
-This revelation led to a series of diss tracks and online attacks targeting Moneybagg Yo and those connected to him.